Theorems About Triangles,

 Several proofs of simple theorems will be presented below, making use of your ability to perceive and reason about possible changes in spatial configurations.
 I'll start with some deceptively simple examples relating to the area enclosed by a triangle.

-A developmental neuroscience researcher whose work seems to be closely related to this is Annette Karmiloff-Smith, whose ideas about "Representational Redescription" in her 1992 book "Beyond Modularity" are discussed here.
+A developmental neuroscience researcher whose work is closely related to this is Annette Karmiloff-Smith, especially the ideas about "Representational Redescription" in her book "Beyond Modularity" (1992).

 A median of a triangle is a straight line between the midpoint of one side of the triangle to the opposite vertex (corner).
 The dashed arrows in Figure M (a) and (b) lie on medians of the triangles composed of solid lines.
 The dashed arrows in triangles (a) and (b) have both been extended beyond the median, which terminates at the vertex.
 The dotted lines indicate the new locations that would be produced for the sides of the triangle if the vertex were moved out, as shown.